gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 overwhelm values from systems' :ref:`XML definition files <model-definition-grammar-label>`.

 The configuration files must follow the Python "ini" file syntax.
-The :ref:`Config object <config>` provides some default values and performs some validations of the values.
+The :ref:`Config object <configuration>` provides some default values and performs some validations of the values.

 In MacSyFinder, six sections are defined and stored by default in the configuration file: